ProvableHQ/leo/docs/rfc/001-initial-strings.md

 - [ ] clear - Empties the `string`.
 - [ ] _[TODO: more?]_

-Following code shows string literal and it's actual transformation into array of characters as well as possible array-like operations on strings: concatenation and comparison.
+The following code shows a string literal and its actual transformation into an array of characters as well as possible array-like operations on strings: concatenation and comparison.

 ```js
 function main() -> bool {